harshrajput4343/Resources/Python OOPS/basic_oops.md

 Notes:
 - self is the current object (like this in other languages).
 It’s passed automatically on instance method calls.
 - __init__ is called right after the object is created to set up initial state.

+# Prerequisites: concepts to know (easy mode)

+- Names point to objects: In Python, a variable name stores a reference to an object (not the object itself).
+Think “label → box”.
+- Every object has id, type, value: id is its identity (where it lives), type is its class, value is its data.
+- Mutability matters:
+    - Mutable: list, dict, set, most user-defined objects (can change in place).
+    - Immutable: int, float, str, tuple, frozenset (changing means a new object).
+- Function calls pass references: Arguments are passed by assignment (a reference is copied).
+Mutating a mutable argument changes the original.
+- Indentation is syntax: Class, function, and method bodies must be indented consistently (spaces recommended).
+- Scope rule (LEGB): Python resolves names in Local → Enclosing → Global → Builtins.
+- Modules and import: A .py file is a module; you import names from modules.
+Classes usually live in modules.

 # 2) Attributes and Methods